Museum of New Zealand Te Papa Tongarewa

 He Tohu features interactive exhibits.
 He Whenua Kura, gives uri (descendants) and visitors a chance to learn more about the history surrounding the documents.
 You can also search for tohu (signatures) of ancestors.

 He Tohu is part of Te Kahu Heritage Campus.
 This includes Te Puna Mātauranga o Aotearoa National Library and Te Rua Archives New Zealand.
 These buildings are joined by Te Hono (the bridge).
-Entry is free and there are audio and guided tours available on request.
+Entry is free, and there are audio and guided tours available on request.

 New Zealand’s national museum reflects the country’s identity, history, and culture.

-A short walk from the centre of the city lies Pukeahu National War Memorial Park.
-It is a place to reflect on New Zealand’s experience of war, military conflict, and peacekeeping, and how it shapes the national identity.
+A short walk from the centre of Wellington lies Pukeahu National War Memorial Park.
+It is a place to reflect on and remember New Zealand’s experience of war.

-Experience the stories of Wellington and its people.
-From maritime history, early Māori settlement, and the city’s evolution since becoming the capital in 1865.
+Wellington Museum tells the stories of our people.
+From maritime history, Māori and European settlement, and the evolution as the capital.

 Discover iconic landmarks, learn about the city, and explore founding civic moments that have defined New Zealand’s history with this free self-guided tour.